jdtsmith/mlscroll/README.md

 # MLScroll - Modeline Scrollbar for Emacs
 <img alt="MELPA" src="https://melpa.org/packages/mlscroll-badge.svg"/>
-A lightweight scrollbar for the Emacs mode line.
+A lightweight and functional scrollbar for the Emacs mode line.

 For graphical window systems: